MicrosoftDocs/cpp-docs/docs/parallel/amp/reference/texture-view-class.md

 ```

 ### Parameters
- `_Index`
+*_Index*<br/>
 The index of the element to get, possibly multi-dimensional.

- `_Mip_level`
+*_Mip_level*<br/>
 The mipmap level from which we should get the value.
 The default value 0 represents the most detailed mipmap level.

 ### Return Value
  The value of the element.